Table of Contents

 Definition of Diabetes Insipidus

-Diabetes insipidus (DI) is an uncommon medical condition due to the decreased secretion or action of antidiuretic hormone (ADH), also called vasopressin.
-This condition is characterized by polyuria, urinary output more than 3 L per day, and hypo-osmolar urine, the urinary osmolality < 300 mOsm/kg.
+Diabetes insipidus (DI) is an uncommon medical condition caused by the decreased secretion or action of antidiuretic hormone (ADH), a.k.a. vasopressin.
+This condition is characterized by polyuria (urinary output more than 3 L per day) and hypo-osmolar urine (the urinary osmolality < 300 mOsm/kg).

-There are two forms of diabetes insipidus i.e. central DI and nephrogenic DI.
+There are two forms of diabetes insipidus: central DI and nephrogenic DI.

 In the central form of the disease, there is a decreased secretion of antidiuretic hormone (ADH).
 On the other hand, nephrogenic DI is characterized by the inability of the kidneys to concentrate urine despite the availability of ADH.
-In simple words, there is ADH resistance in nephrogenic DI.
+This is known as ADH resistance.

 Anatomy of the Pituitary Gland

-The pituitary gland, also known as the hypophysis lies in a pocket of the sphenoid bone, known as the hypophyseal/sphenoidal fossa, at the base of the brain.
-It is divided into the anterior (adenohypophysis) and the posterior pituitary glands (neurohypophysis).
+The pituitary gland (hypophysis) lies in a pocket (hypophyseal/sphenoidal fossa) of the sphenoid bone at the base of the brain.
+It is divided into the anterior (adenohypophysis) and the posterior (neurohypophysis) pituitary glands.